 We encourage everyone to lean in by donating $100 every three months ($400 annually), and if they find an organization they click with, to start leaning in to volunteering their time or skills.

-Our founders fell in love with the simplicity of the 100 Women Who Care model and knew that it was a great fit for the women of Kamloops.
+Our founders in Kamloops fell in love with the simplicity of the 100 Women Who Care model and knew that it was a great fit for the women of Kamloops.
 After researching other chapters and sharing our vision of how Kamloops and area could benefit by a home-grown chapter, the Hotel 540 jumped on board and committed to sponsor our meeting space beginning in the fall of 2014.

 You've got a story to tell, and here's where you do it.
 Tell 'em who you are, why you do what you do, and how it's better than everyone else out there.
 This is the place to reel them in with your unique take on your slice of the world.